Denise Richards: It's Complicated: Season 1

-Behind the scenes

 When Richards announced her plans to do a reality show in 2007, she received a lot of negative press coverage, mostly due to objections over the use of her children in the series and overhyped publicity she has done in promoting the show prior to its debut.
 Richards was hoping that by doing the series that she would be able to show her side of the story.

-In January 2008 Richards decided to include her two daughters with Charlie Sheen in the show, but Sheen deemed her plans "greedy, vain and exploitative".
+In January 2008, Richards decided to include her two daughters with Charlie Sheen in the show, but Sheen deemed her plans "greedy, vain and exploitative".
 On January 25, 2008, Richards won a court case against Sheen so that she can include her daughters in the show.

 When a judge rejected Sheen's request to block it, the latter urged fans to boycott it.

 An agreement was reached between Charlie Sheen and Denise Richards regarding the custody of the children.